Signals

 Common Pitfalls / Anti-Patterns

-Signal DoS: A process could flood another process with signals (e.g., repeatedly sending SIGURG which has no default action but still triggers handler execution), consuming CPU time in the handler.
-Use rate limiting if you are implementing signal-sending functionality.
+Signal Permissions & DoS: Sending a signal requires appropriate permissions — either the sender must have the same effective user ID as the receiver (kill(pid, sig) succeeds), or the sender must have CAP_KILL capability (root).
+A process could flood another with signals (e.g., repeatedly sending SIGURG which has no default action but still triggers handler execution), consuming CPU time.
+Use rate limiting if implementing signal-sending functionality.

-Signal-based attacks: Some privilege escalation exploits use signals to manipulate process state.
-Ensure that signal handlers do not perform unsafe operations and that security-sensitive state is not accessible via signal handler interfaces.
+Signal-based Attacks & Audit: Some privilege escalation exploits use signals to manipulate process state — ensure signal handlers do not perform unsafe operations and security-sensitive state is not accessible via handler interfaces.
+Signal delivery may not generate standard audit events; for compliance requiring complete process behavior tracking, implement application-level logging around signal handling.

 -